my-crazy-lab/knowledge-based/Books.md

 - (6.0/10) Linux from scratch book
     - 31/385
-    - tự tay xây dựng một hệ thống Linux từ con số 0
+    - build a Linux system from scratch by hand
 - (7.0/10) Operating Systems: Design and Implementation (MINIX)
     - 90/629 (1071)
-    - Đọc để review lại components trong OS
+    - Read to review components in OS
-    - Dạy nền OS + code MINIX minh họa
+    - Teaches OS foundation + MINIX code illustration
 - (8.0/10) Linux Kernel Development – Robert Love
     - 38/433 (468)
-    - Cách lập trình và hiểu kernel Linux thực tế
+    - How to program and understand real Linux kernel
-    - Goal: Viết, sửa, test kernel thực tế
+    - Goal: Write, fix, test real kernel
 - (7.5/10) Modern Operating Systems – Andrew S. Tanenbaum
     - 1/1137
-    - Nguyên lý hệ điều hành tổng quát (đa nền tảng)
+    - General operating system principles (multi-platform)
-    - Goal: Hiểu nguyên lý, cơ chế, mô hình
+    - Goal: Understand principles, mechanisms, models
 - (9.0/10) Understanding the Linux Kernel – Bovet & Cesati
     - 1/944
-    - Giải phẫu kernel Linux ở mức chi tiết vi mô
+    - Dissect Linux kernel at microscopic detail level
-    - Goal: Nghiên cứu sâu nội bộ Linux
+    - Goal: Deep research into Linux internals

-- (7.0/10) Computer Organization and Design – Patterson & Hennessy (cho RISC-V hoặc ARM)
+- (7.0/10) Computer Organization and Design – Patterson & Hennessy (for RISC-V or ARM)
     - 308/642 (689)
-    - Kiến trúc máy tính, CPU, ALU, MIPS, pipeline
+    - Computer architecture, CPU, ALU, MIPS, pipeline
-    - Hiểu CPU làm gì khi chạy lệnh, cơ chế pipeline, register, cache.
+    - Understand what CPU does when running instructions, pipeline mechanism, register, cache.
 - (7.5/10) Computer Systems A Programmer’s Perspective
     - 77/1067 (1105)
-    - hiểu cách chương trình được biểu diễn trên máy
+    - understand how programs are represented on machines
-    - Rất cân bằng, có các phòng thí nghiệm đi kèm
+    - Very balanced, has accompanying labs
-    - lệnh switch có luôn hiệu quả hơn if-else không?
-Lệnh while có nhanh hơn for không?
-Truy cập con trỏ có nhanh hơn chỉ số mảng không?
-Tại sao vòng lặp chạy nhanh hơn khi cộng vào biến cục bộ thay vì tham số truyền theo tham chiếu?
+    - is switch always more efficient than if-else?
+Is while faster than for?
+Is pointer access faster than array index?
+Why does loop run faster when adding to local variable instead of parameter passed by reference?
 - (9.5/10) Computer Architecture: A Quantitative Approach – Hennessy & Patterson
     - 30/1357
-    - Giải thích cách thiết kế phần cứng và kiến trúc máy tính để đạt hiệu năng cao
+    - Explains how to design hardware and computer architecture to achieve high performance

 - (8.5/10) Compilers: Principles, Techniques, and Tools (Dragon Book)
     - 64/930 (947)
-    - Giải thích nguyên lý, thuật toán và lý thuyết nền tảng của biên dịch
+    - Explains principles, algorithms and foundational theory of compilation
 - (8.5/10) Engineering a Compiler – Cooper & Torczon
     - 26/788 (825)
-    - Trình bày kỹ thuật thiết kế và triển khai compiler hiện đại.
+    - Presents techniques for designing and implementing modern compilers.
-    - Người muốn viết compiler, interpreter, VM
+    - People who want to write compiler, interpreter, VM

 - (9.0/10) The Art of Multiprocessor Programming
     - 49/529
-    - Giải thích từ gốc đến ngọn cách các thuật toán đa luồng hoạt động và làm sao đảm bảo tính đúng đắn
+    - Explains from root to tip how multithreading algorithms work and how to ensure correctness
 - (9.0/10) C++ Concurrency in Action
     - 38/337 (530)
-    - Dạy cách viết mã C++ song song hiện đại – từ cơ bản đến nâng cao
+    - Teaches how to write modern parallel C++ code – from basic to advanced

 - (9.0/10) The Art of Computer Systems Performance Analysis (Raj Jain)
-    - Cung cấp phương pháp luận đánh giá hiệu năng một cách khoa học, tránh sai lầm thống kê
+    - Provides methodology for evaluating performance scientifically, avoiding statistical errors

 - (6.5/10) Programming Embedded Systems in C and C++ – Michael Barr
     - 22/187
-    - Nắm cách lập trình device-level thực tế
+    - Master real device-level programming
-    - Thiên về: Thực hành, cần phần cứng
+    - Leans toward: Practice, requires hardware
 - (8.0/10) Designing Embedded Systems (PIC / ARM)
-    - Thực hành, phần cứng, firmware
+    - Practice, hardware, firmware
-    - Embedded developers mới bắt đầu
+    - Beginner embedded developers
-    - Nhiều project, code ngoại vi, giao tiếp phần cứng
+    - Many projects, peripheral code, hardware communication

 - https://browser.engineering/
 - https://www.gabrielgambetta.com/computer-graphics-from-scratch/00-introduction.html